Comparative Genomic Hybridization (CGH)

 -

-Aetna considers comparative genomic hybridization (CGH) experimental and investigational for all of the following (not an all-inclusive list) because of insufficient evidence of its effectiveness for these indications:
+Aetna considers comparative genomic hybridization (CGH) experimental, investigational, or unproven for all of the following (not an all-inclusive list) because of insufficient evidence of its effectiveness for these indications:

 - Detection of balanced rearrangements;